 Religious Symbology or Alien Spaceship?

-Other paintings from the Florentine Renaissance period depict a similar nativity scene with a shepherd and dog looking at a celestial object in the sky.
-The objects were most commonly angels and stars, as the annunciation or announcement across the land often accompanied the Nativity scenes.
+Likewise, other paintings from the Florentine Renaissance period depict a similar nativity scene with a shepherd and dog looking at a celestial object in the sky.
+The objects were most commonly angels and stars as the “Annunciation” took place across the land within Nativity scenes.
 However, across different times periods, God, angels, and other divine entities have often been portrayed in various ways in the form of fire, stars or comet-like objects, clouds, or on golden chariots flying through the sky.

 The UFO Debate

 Whatever the artist intended, there will always be those who insist that the strange object in the painting is an ancient alien spacecraft.
-After all, there are no wings or body of an angel, which was the typical way to portray angels.
+After all, there are no wings or a body of an angel, which was the typical way to portray angels.
 Is it really alien, or is it just misinterpretation and a lack of understanding of religious iconography throughout art history?
-If these types of images really depict true alien spaceships, why were they so often shown within religious contexts, when in the past the Catholic Church has shunned science and anything that may have conflicted with the bible?
+If these types of images really depict true alien spaceships, why were they so often shown within religious contexts, when, in the past, the Catholic Church has shunned science (read about Copernicus) and anything that may have conflicted with the bible?